 A recorded webinar is a great marketing tool to have because of the sheer number of ways that you can use it.
 Rather than being a one-off streamed event, the webinar becomes a piece of tangible content that you can share around.

-It can be trimmed down for social media, imbedded into a weekly newsletter email, shared as evergreen content on your website, or used to entice people to click through on one of your ads.
+It can be trimmed down for social media, embedded into a weekly newsletter email, shared as evergreen content on your website, or used to entice people to click through on one of your ads.

 The time and effort you put into recording the presentation will more than pay off when you see just how much versatility it has.